pikdum/blog/content/posts/thistle-tea/index.md

 ## Day 12 - June 13th

-Took a bit to figure out the proper offsets for each piece of equipment in the update mask, but eventually got it working.
+It took a bit to figure out the proper offsets for each piece of equipment in the update mask, but I eventually got it working.

 ![](20240613_18h13m22s_grim.avif)

-Since equipment is part of the update object packet, it just worked for other players.
+Since equipment is part of the update object packet, it just worked for other players, which was nice.

 ![](20240613_18h41m43s_grim.avif)